 Key elements of sexual abuse include:

-Sexual abuse can occur in different contexts, such as within relationships, families, institutions, or by strangers.
+Sexual abuse can occur in different contexts, such as within relationships, families, or institutions.

 Sexual Abuse Facts and Important Terminology